Is Rod’s Kitchens licensed and do you have QBCC insurance?

 What materials do you use in your cabinets?

-All of our cabinets are made from 16mm HMRMDF.
-(Highly Moisture Resistant Medium Density Fibre Board).
+All of our drawers, doors and panels are made from 16mm MDF (Moisture Resistant Medium Density Fibre Board).
 This is not chipboard!
 The green tinge you may see on exposed pieces of material is the water proofing agent incorporated into the board.
 The backs of our cupboards and bottoms of drawers are 16mm thick board.
 We do not cut corners by using 4mm board.
 This is to prevent “sagging” and any possibility of vermin eating their way through your cupboards.

 I saw a picture in a magazine of something I liked and showed it to the designer.
 He has talked me out of it but other companies have included it in their quotes.
 Why can’t I have it?